davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 2. Data collected through the plugin feeds performance reports, such as this one showing progress toward Competent Communicator.

 == Changelog ==

+= 4.2.6 =

+* Support for event sync between websites and across timezones.
+Used by the calendar.toastmost.org service if you give permission

 = 4.2.4 =